Crassula capitella subsp. thyrsiflora (Thunb.) Toelken

 Crassula thyrsiflora (basionym), Crassula corymbulosa, Crassula rhodogyna

 Crassula capitella subsp. thyrsiflora is a branching, perennial succulent.
 At first it looks like pink tinged rosettes and then later the leaves becomes pagoda shaped and turn red.
-It flowers at the ends of the up to 10 inch (25 cm) long, pagoda chains.
-The tiny, white flowers are up to 0.25 inch (6 mm) in diameter.
+The tiny, white flowers are up to 0.25 inch (0.6 cm) in diameter and appear at the ends of the up to 10 inches (25 cm) long, pagoda chains.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.